 - Have your friends or employer received phone calls or letters about your debt?

 - Does a debt you disputed or settled still appear on your credit report?

-Receive $1000.00 For Statutory or More For Actual Damages!If debt collectors are violating your consumer rights through the FDCPA, you have the right to sue and recover up to $1000.00 in statutory damages and possibly more for actual damages!
+Receive up to $1000.00 For Statutory or More For Actual Damages!If debt collectors are violating your consumer rights through the FDCPA, you have the right to sue and recover up to $1000.00 in statutory damages and possibly more for actual damages!

 State and federal fair debt laws prevent debt collectors from using harassing, misleading, dishonest and unfair debt collection practices.
 These laws provide that victims of debt collector abuse can recover cash compensation from debt collectors, and require the collectors to pay all legal fees.